-Free money to start your business.
-Could anything be better?
-Although small business owners all dream of receiving grants to fund their startup, these grants are neither plentiful nor easy to get.
-However, individuals or organizations that know where to find them, and how to apply for them effectively, are more likely to have success.
-Before you invest the time and energy in finding and applying for a small business grant for your startup, it’s important to understand what criteria exist for startup grants, and to decide whether or not your particular business or industry qualifies.
+Before you invest any time and energy in finding and applying for a small business grant for your startup, it’s important to understand what criteria these grants look for, and decide whether or not your particular business or industry qualifies.

 What Is a Startup Small Business Grant?

-If you do receive a small business startup grant, it’s therefore imperative that you meet the funders’ accounting and reporting guidelines and that you spend the money only for what the grant covers.
+If you do receive a small business startup grant, it’s imperative that you meet the funder’s accounting and reporting guidelines and that you spend the money on what the grant covers and nothing else.

 Who Qualifies for a Startup Small Business Grant?

-In general government startup small business grants aren’t available for starting a business, paying off debt, or covering operational expenses.
-And unless your business is a non-profit or launching a project related to areas such as science, medical research or education, government grants can be very hard to find.
+In general, government startup small business grants aren’t available for starting a business, paying off debt, or covering operational expenses.
+And unless your business is a nonprofit or is launching a project related to areas such as technology, medical research, or education, government grants may be hard to find.
 That being said, there are startup small business grants available for specific business types and owners, including:

 - Green businesses